chrysiel/addb-demo/README.md

 # serve with hot reload at localhost
 $ npm run dev

-# Units and e2e tests with jest
+# Units and e2e tests with jest end puppeteer
 $ npm test

 # build for production and launch server